Jakobsen History, Family Crest & Coats of Arms

 The surname Jakobsen was first found in Silesia, where the name was an integral part of a feudal society which would shape modern European history.
 Many prominent branches of the family would strive to make this name renowned as they contributed to the social, economic and political affairs of the region.
 In the Middle Ages, the name referred back to the Apostel Jacobus, whose grave in Spain was a popular goal for pilgrimage.
 These pilgrims from Germany became known as "Jacobsbrueder" (Jacobs-brothers).

-Important Dates for the Jakobsen family
+Early History of the Jakobsen family

 This web page shows only a small excerpt of our Jakobsen research.
 Another 175 words (12 lines of text) covering the years 1600, 1817, 1685, 1734, 1743, 1819, 1740 and 1814 are included under the topic Early Jakobsen History in all our PDF Extended History products and printed products wherever possible.